 Your blog isn’t generating enough conversions.

 What’s the purpose of your blog?
-For most businesses, it’s to give people a reason to visit their websites—and to stay there long enough to learn about their products and services.
+For most businesses, it’s to give people a reason to visit their websites and learn about their products and services.
 Ultimately, the goal of your blog should be to put your site’s visitors on the path to a sale.
-If your traffic to conversion ratio is below 3-4%, however, it’s a sure sign that your blog isn’t doing its job.
-The solution is to start targeting your audience more accurately, so you can start reaching those visitors who are most likely to become your customers.
+If your traffic to conversion ratio is below 3-4%, however, it’s a sign that your blog isn’t doing its job.
+What’s the solution?
+Start targeting your audience more accurately, so you can start reaching visitors who are most likely to become your customers.

 Your post topics are too broad.